Introduction to Cloud Computing Tools

 Need for Cloud Computing Tools

 A different cloud service provider provides different sets of services and tools for the operation and control of the cloud.
-These tools can be related to help enterprises integrate, buy, manage, monitor, tweak and track cloud services in private/public/hybrid cloud space.
-The complexity of each tool depends on which layer of service model architecture does that tools fall into (IaaS/PaaS/SaaS).
-For example, IaaS tools might be easier to use than PaaS because in PaaS the user might have to know about specific interfaces to run.
-The tools are also segregated into open-source and proprietary.
-In addition, to provide full transparent visibility into cloud operations these tools must be provided by cloud service providers.
-In analogy, to build and manage the Gotham city we would require various tools so as to ensure the comfort of the people in the city and ensuring no threats.
+These tools can be related to helping enterprises integrate, buy, manage, monitor, tweak, and track cloud services in private/public/hybrid cloud space.
+The complexity of each tool depends on which layer of service model architecture tools fall into (IaaS/PaaS/SaaS).
+For example, IaaS tools might be easier to use than PaaS because, in PaaS, the user might have to know about specific interfaces to run.
+The tools segregate into open-source and proprietary.
+In addition, to provide full transparent visibility into cloud operations, these tools must be provided by cloud service providers.
+In analogy, to build and manage Gotham City, we would require various tools to ensure the comfort of the people in the city and ensure no threats.

 Uses of Cloud Computing Tools